ncexs/ncexs-junkcleaner/README.md

 ---

-## 💻 How to Use
+## How to Use

-1. Extract the ZIP file (right-click → "Extract All")
+1. Extract the ZIP file (right-click → Extract All)
-2. Right-click the `.ps1` file → select "Run with PowerShell"
+2. Right-click the .ps1 file → select Run with PowerShell
 3. If "Windows protected your PC" appears:
-   - Click "More info"
+   - Click More info
-   - Click "Run anyway"
+   - Click Run anyway
 4. If prompted for permission:
-   - Click "Yes" to allow administrator access
+   - Click Yes to allow administrator access
 5. Use the interactive menu to select tasks by number

 ---

-## 🌀 Evolution
+## Evolution

 From ncexs Junk Cleaner → ncexs Toolkit:
-- Migrated from `.bat` to PowerShell for better permissions, stability, and flexibility
+- Migrated from .bat to PowerShell for better permissions, stability, and flexibility
 - Added interactive menu for fast task selection
 - Expanded cleanup & optimization features
 - Modular design and improved logging

 ---

-## 🤝 License
+## License

 MIT – Use freely, modify, and share.
 Use at your own risk.